sibanez12/documents/P4-tutorial-SIGCOMM-19.md

 # Call for Participation

-This tutorial will provide participants with a hands-on introduction to the P4 language ([www.p4.org](www.p4.org)).
+This tutorial will provide participants with a hands-on experience working with the P4 language ([www.p4.org](www.p4.org)).
 Attendees will learn how to express conventional and novel data-plane applications in the P4 language, and how to compile, execute, and evaluate P4 programs using Mininet, a network emulation framework.

 # Important Dates